Research Fellow, Wellcome-Wolfson Institute for Experimental Medicine

-- Have or about to obtain a PhD in Computer Science, Bioinformatics, Molecular Biology, Cell Biology, or a closely related area of Biomedicine
+- Have or about to obtain a PhD in Bioinformatics or Computational Biology or Systems Biology or related areas.

 Please note the above are not an exhaustive list.
 For further information about the role including the essential and desirable criteria, click on the 'Candidate Information' link below.

 At Queen’s our people are at the heart of everything we do.
 As a staff member you will become part of a vibrant organisational culture, which will provide you with the opportunity to achieve your full potential and enhance your career through a continuous focus on learning and development.

 We offer an excellent employment package that includes: